wmbusmeters/wmbusmeters/README.md

 Now plugin your wmbus dongle.
-Wmbusmeters should start automatically, check with `tail -f /var/log/syslog` and `tail -f /var/log/wmbusmeters/wmbusmeters.log` (If you are using an rtlsdr dongle, then make sure the binaries /usr/bin/rtl_sdr and /usr/bin/rtl_wmbus exists and are executable.)
+Wmbusmeters should start automatically, check with `tail -f /var/log/syslog` and `tail -f /var/log/wmbusmeters/wmbusmeters.log` (If you are using an rtlsdr dongle, then make sure the binaries /usr/bin/rtl_sdr and /usr/bin/rtl_wmbus exists and are executable.
+If not you will see the error message `(rtlwmbus) error: when starting as daemon, wmbusmeters expects /usr/bin/rtl_sdr to exist!` and the daemon will refuse to start.)

 The latest reading of the meter can also be found here: /var/log/wmbusmeters/meter_readings/MyTapWater